neonmik/Wave-Machine-Firmware/README.md

     - LOW PRIORITY - Make sure it only calls a para update when a values actually changed (_probably_ 100% need to improve the input value stabilities for this)

 - Improve Oscillator script - current bugs include:
+    - Improve tuning - currenlty theres a drift in tuning, more than likely down to using interger instead of floating point numbers for the MIDI2Freq calculations, most apparent on Preset 5 due to the fact that it's pitched down with the octave setting and pitch shift.
     - Finesse soft start code - currently takes too long to get going and still isnt perfect.
     - Add logarithmic compression or soft clipping algorithm to the output sample (instead of hard cliping, but keep the option) to allow a better volume output/use more of the 12 bit output